telefonicaid/iotagent-node-lib/README.md

 bin/iotAgentTester.js
 ```

-From the command line, the `help` command can be used to show a description of
+From the command-line, the `help` command can be used to show a description of
 the currently supported features.
 These are the following:

 ```text